zanattabruno/5G_OAI-Free5GC/README.md

 Open the core folder and:

-1. Start the core services: `docker-compose docker-compose up -d`
+1. Start the core services: `docker-compose up -d`
 2. Go to the webapp (localhost:3000) and register the UE device.

 To access the webapp: